About 35% of the internet runs on WordPress.

 Technical issues impact the entire network.
 When your server or site is facing downtime, this will impact all the websites on it.
 When you include a massive amount of people on the system – colleagues, clients, partners – content needs to be thoroughly moderated.

 Increasing a project is always linked with specific risks whichever network is used.
-With multisite risks are the same such as system vulnerabilities and financial problems.
+Multisite risks are the same such as system vulnerabilities and financial problems.

-It is suggested to prove the concept of the project before you spend resources and money into scaling it.
+It is suggested to prove the concept of the project before you spend resources and money on scaling it.
 Subsites on the system are linked and share sources.

 If you face any issue with any portion of the system, it will possibly impact the whole system.

-Since every website inside the WordPress Multisite system is extracted from the corresponding database and utilizes the identical collection of plugins, you can assume the sites to load extremely slowly.
+Since every website inside the WordPress Multisite system is extracted from the corresponding database and utilizes an identical collection of plugins, you can assume the sites load extremely slowly.

 The multisite system includes several websites with various dashboards causing the process of managing websites slow and daunting.